Oahu Tour: Day at Pearl Harbor

 Deluxe Tour Features

-- Lunch is included from Pacific Aviation Museum's Laniakea Café.
+- Lunch is included from the Pacific Aviation Museum's Laniakea Café.

 - Reserved seating menu: deli sandwich or tuna salad sandwich with chips, Asian chicken or Caesar salad.